Need help dealing with violent or distressing online content? Learn more

 eSafety also has information for young people on Being out, transgender or gender diverse online.

-Let under-16s know it’s always OK to reach out for help if they’re struggling.
+Let them know it’s always OK to reach out for help if they’re struggling.
 Keep in mind they may not be comfortable about telling you, so together you could agree on other adults they can trust.
 You could also show them where to look up the free, confidential services listed on eSafety’s ‘I need help’ page for young people.

 Some behavioural changes are a normal part of growing up, but they could also be a warning that you need to check how your child is coping: